-- 4.19 Prior to 1 April 2012, the Scheme's accounting records were maintained on a cash receipts and payments basis and there was no requirement to prepare financial statements. - 4.20 Since 1 April 2012, the PSPA has been responsible for the preparation of the Scheme's financial statements in accordance with the Public Sector Pensions Act 2011 (the 'Act').
+4.18 The PSPA is responsible for the preparation of the Scheme's financial statements in accordance with the Public Sector Pensions Act 2011 ("the Act").
 The PSPA has concluded that this Scheme's accounting records should be prepared on an accruals basis.